matrix-org/matrix-spec-proposals/proposals/2815-moderate-redacted-content.md

 but if the user has sufficient power, the client may show a button to re-fetch and display the redacted event content.

+### Implementation notes
+Some server implementations have implementation-specific concepts of "server admins".
+Such servers should allow server admins to bypass the power level checks involved in viewing redacted events.
+However, like other similar implementation details, there won't be any standard way for clients to determine if they can view a redacted message through server admin privileges.

 ## Alternatives
 ### Separate key in power levels
 Instead of reusing the `redact` power level, a new key could be introduced.